A Survey on Transferability of Adversarial Examples across Deep Neural Networks: Generation-Based Transferable Attacks

-\textbf{Conditional Adversarial Distribution (CAD)}~\citep{feng2022boosting} propose a transferability-enhancing approach that emphasizes robustness against surrogate biases.
-They propose to transfer a subset of parameters based on CAD of surrogate models and learn the remainder of parameters based on queries to the target model while dynamically adjusting the CAD of the target model on new benign samples.
+\textbf{Conditional Adversarial Distribution (CAD)}~\citet{feng2022boosting} propose a transferability-enhancing approach that emphasizes robustness against surrogate biases.
+They propose to transfer a subset of parameters based on CAD (i.e., the distribution of adversarial perturbations conditioned on benign examples) of surrogate models and learn the remainder of parameters based on queries to the target model while dynamically adjusting the CAD of the target model on new benign samples.

-\textbf{Model Discrepancy Minimisation}~\citep{zhao2023minimizing} propose an objective based on the hypothesis discrepancy principle that can be used to synthesize robust and transferable targeted adversarial examples with multiple surrogate models.
+\textbf{Model Discrepancy Minimisation.}~\citet{zhao2023minimizing} propose an objective based on the hypothesis discrepancy principle that can be used to synthesize robust and transferable targeted adversarial examples with multiple surrogate models.
 In an adversarial training fashion, they jointly optimize the generator and the surrogate models (used as discriminators) to minimize the maximum model discrepancy (M3D) between surrogate models (\eqref{eq:m3d}), transform the image into a target class (\eqref{eq:m3d-2}) while maintaining the quality of surrogate models to provide accurate classification results on the original images (\eqref{eq:m3d-3}).

-\textbf{Diffusion Models} While most generative attacks adopt U-Net-based ~\citep{ronneberger2015u} or ResNet-based~\citep{he2016deep} neural networks as generators, recent works have started to investigate the usage of diffusion models for enhancing adversarial transferability.
-DiffAttack~\citep{chen2023diffusion} is the first adversarial attack based on diffusion models~\citep{ho2020denoising}, whose properties can help achieve imperceptibility.
-Concretely, the perturbations were optimized in the latent space after encoder and DDIM~\citep{ho2020denoising}.
-Cross-attention maps are utilized in the loss function to distract attention from the labeled objects and disrupt the semantic relationship.
-Besides, self-attention maps are used for imperceptibility, keeping the original structure of images.